saradufour/project_docker_microcredential/README.md

 - Document the command as comment in the Dockerfile
 - Store the created Dockerfile in your cloned github repository

+## Proposed steps - containerize and serve the machine learning model

+- Correct the order of the instructions in the Dockerfile.infer
+- Document the steps in the Dockerfile.infer as comments
+- Document the succesful `docker run` command in the Dockerfile.infer as a comment

-## Proposed steps - store image on Dockerhub and build an Apptainer image on the HPC
+## Proposed steps - store images on Dockerhub and build an Apptainer image on the HPC

 - Create an account on Dockerhub
-- Store the built image on your account
+- Store the built images on your account
-- Create a shell script on the HPC (Tier-2 cluster: donphan)
+- Create a shell script on the HPC of your preference
-- Store the validated shell script in your cloned github repository
+- Store the shell script in your cloned github repository